GSA/challenges-and-prizes/_challenges/1121-inclusive-design-challenge.md

 #### Notes on Terminology

 1. This Challenge focuses specifically on vehicles operated exclusively by a Level 4 and 5 ADS, a level of automation at which human occupants are not expected to serve as a fallback, as long as the vehicle remains within the system's operational design domain.
-In its standard J3016 Taxonomy and Definitions for Terms Related to On-Road Motor Vehicle Automated Driving Systems, SAE International refers to such vehicles as ADSdedicated vehicles or ADS-DVs.
+In its standard J3016 Taxonomy and Definitions for Terms Related to On-Road Motor Vehicle Automated Driving Systems, SAE International refers to such vehicles as ADS-dedicated vehicles or ADS-DVs.
 DOT recognizes that some solutions proposed through this Challenge may also be applicable to dual-mode vehicles - capable of both driverless operation and operation by a conventional driver for a complete trip.
-2. In the Consolidated Appropriations Act of2018 (Public Law 115-14]), Congress reallocated $100 million for ". . . a highly automated vehicle (HAV) research and development program," a portion of which is being used to fund this Challenge.
-The accompanying Explanatory Statement further clarified: "Of the total amount provided, not less than $38,000,000 shall be used for direct research, including administrative expenses, on HAV and \[Advanced Driver Assistance System] technologies by the National Highway Traffic Safety Administration, the Federal Highway
-3. Administration, the Federal Motor Carrier Safety Administration, and the Federal Transit Administration, of which no more than $5,000,000 shall be for ADAS research.
+2. In the Consolidated Appropriations Act of 2018 (Public Law 115-14]), Congress reallocated $100 million for ". . . a highly automated vehicle (HAV) research and development program," a portion of which is being used to fund this Challenge.
+The accompanying Explanatory Statement further clarified: "Of the total amount provided, not less than $38,000,000 shall be used for direct research, including administrative expenses, on HAV and \[Advanced Driver Assistance System] technologies by the National Highway Traffic Safety Administration, the Federal Highway Administration, the Federal Motor Carrier Safety Administration, and the Federal Transit Administration, of which no more than $5,000,000 shall be for ADAS research.
 For the purposes of the agreement, HAV refers to technologies capable of the Society of Automotive Engineers (SAE) DOT Level 3, Level 4, or Level 5 automation, whereas ADAS refers to technologies capable of Level 1 or Level 2" (Division L, Title 1).
-DOT previously used the term HAV to refer to vehicles with Level 3-5 driving automation, but subsequently adopted the terminology in SAE J3016 Taxonomy and Definitionsfor Terms Related to On-Road Motor Vehicle Automated Driving Systems.
+DOT previously used the term HAV to refer to vehicles with Level 3-5 driving automation, but subsequently adopted the terminology in SAE J3016 Taxonomy and Definitions for Terms Related to On-Road Motor Vehicle Automated Driving Systems.

 ### Judging Criteria